imp0821/peps/README.md

-## codes for PVLDB submission: Towards Automatic and Efficient Collaborative Query Processing in Analytical Database
+## codes for ICDE 2025 submission: Towards Automatic and Efficient Prediction Query Processing in Analytical Database